FAQ

 How does this affect the combined protocol yield?

-Combining the different yield sources gives the system an excess yield, which is broken down below for each perpetual future contract per quarter.
-Q3 2022 was the only quarter with a negative excess yield on some exchanges thanks to an arbitrage opportunity related to the ETH Proof of Work token airdrop post-Merge.
+Combining the different income sources gives the system an excess return, which is broken down below for each perpetual future contract per quarter.
+Q3 2022 was the only quarter with a negative excess return on some exchanges thanks to an arbitrage opportunity related to the ETH Proof of Work token airdrop post-Merge.

 There are "Quick Answers" available throughout the documentation as well.